smarttechsolution/assetmanagement/README.md

 1)Docker should be installed

-2) Go to project dir cd asset-management
+2) Go to project root directory

 2) Run the command in terminal